j-clawson/bdsy-pbh-peru/README.md

 ### Association Rule Mining (also called Market Basket Analysis)

-Using the arulez package in R and the Apriori algorithm, we interpreted and visualized potential associations between a region's GDP and its rate of decline in child mortality.
+Using the arules package in R and the Apriori algorithm, we interpreted and visualized potential associations between a region's GDP and its rate of decline in child mortality.

 [View our Association Rule Mining results here!](Market%20Basket%20graphs)
 <br><br><br>